SichangHe/igem-2022-dku-backup/src/contribution.md

 review, we were able to determine multiple parameters that measure the accuracy of the protein model and evaluated our protein design.
 We also contributed to previous parts by designing our parts with improvements based on past iGEM teams.
+Another contribution is the PCR trouble shooting guide we made during the collaboration with Duke.
+It contains actual wet lab gel pictures and trouble shooting advice for future iGEM teams to reference.

 ## Cell surface display platforms